rithmschool/intro_to_d3/readme.md

 </svg>
 ```

-__EXERCISE 2__
+#### Exercise

 Create an svg that has a triangle inside of a square inside of a circle.
-Put all of those elements in a group with some shared properties on the group:
+Put all of those elements in a group with some shared properties on the group.

 <svg height="230" width="250">
   <g stroke="black" stroke-width="1">